 - Log in to router using 192.168.1.1 and the router is now an AC68U with 64MB jffs

-- Feel free to flash AC68U builds from Asus, Merlin, Tomato, DD-WRT, etc or to “overclock” it using instruction below.
+- Feel free to flash AC68U builds from Asus or Merlin

 To format the T-Mobile partition (MTD5) to prevent Asus from ID the router and force a rollback, these are obtained from Small Network Builders before the thread got removed: